I can't wait to get old. I'll finally know how to play bridge. I'll enjoy quilting. I'll get senior discounts. The benefits are endless.

 You can also buy optional coverage for business income protection after a serious loss and data breach coverage.

 Medicare is the federal health insurance program for anyone 65 and older or certain people with disabilities.
-Medicare Part A covers hospital stays and Part B covers doctor services.
+Medicare Part A covers hospital stays and Medicare Part B covers doctor services.
 Part C, also known as Medicare Advantage, covers both through private health insurers.
+You can learn more about Medicare and its parts here

 Anyone can enroll in Medicare Advantage as long as they have Medicare and pay premiums for Part B. AARP offers Medicare Advantage plans through UnitedHealthCare.
 They include free preventive services, including an annual physical and flu shot.
 They also cover worldwide urgent and emergency care and routine eye and ear exams.